idlesign/django-etc/docs/source/admin.rst

 CustomModelPage
 ---------------

-**etc.admin.CustomModelPage** allows easy construction of custom admin pages based on user input.
+**etc.admin.CustomModelPage** allows easy construction of custom admin pages processing user input.

 Use it if you need to perform some action in admin requiring user input.